rajneesh594/-GrapDns-Free-Dynamic-Dns-Updater-using-PHP---DYNU.com/Readme.txt

  2. Import .sql file (available in extra folder).
  3. Goto folder(functions) and edit file(connection.php), change your hostname, username and password.
  4. In functions folder open "func.php" and edit line 45 . -> CURLOPT_URL => 'https://api.dynu.com/nic/update?hostname=[Your_Host_Name eg google.com]&myip=$ip&password=[your DYNU password in MD5 format]',
- Edit Your Hostname eg google.com or youtube.com and insert your http://dynu.com password[in MD5 format] in password field Save and exit the file
+ Edit Your Hostname eg google.com or youtube.com and insert your http://dynu.com password[should be in MD5 format] in password field
+ Save and exit.

-  How to Convert your DYNU password in MD5 has  format - link to convert password -> http://www.md5.cz/
+  How to Convert your DYNU password in MD5 hash  format - link to convert password -> http://www.md5.cz/

   Example-